 It wasn’t something that I consciously decided to tackle, it was a serendipitous side effect of eating better (just like my hay fever symptoms and annoyed big toe – that’s a whole ‘nother post).

 Do the pH Test

-If you are one who suffers with heartburn during the holiday season or any other time of the year, get yourself a pH strip and test your pH.
+If you are one who suffers from heartburn during the holiday season or any other time of the year, get yourself a pH strip and test your pH.
 I can bet that your pH levels are pretty low.
-You probably not only suffer with heartburn but have other issues such as lactose intolerance, allergies, headaches, or other annoying/painful conditions that have been bothering you for years.
+You probably not only suffer from heartburn but have other issues such as lactose intolerance, allergies, headaches, or other annoying/painful conditions that have been bothering you for years.

 After you spend some time learning and understanding what balancing your pH is all about, implement a few changes throughout the year.
 Take it slow, don’t make drastic changes because you’ll soon give up and go back to the old way of eating.
 Make small manageable changes.